RyodoTanaka/.emacs.d/README.md

 Then, you will get several messages after it initialized.
 And if the message does not include Error (if just warning).
 It succeed to install my emacs environment.

+## Trouble Shooting
+### The icon looks not good...
+This occurs when the computer have not downloaded the icon fonts yet...
+To fix this,
+1. run emacs
+2. Do `M-x all-the-icons-install-fonts